StultusEstQuiHocLegit/TRAMANNPORT/README.md

 # TRAMANN PORT
-An open source shopping platform that brings more value to buyers and sellers.
+An open source business platform that brings more value to buyers and sellers.
 <br>
 <br>Our project is open source, you are currently viewing the corresponding repository
 <br>and you can find the code in the folder namend - PORT -.